<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Loading...

 Amid the complex terrain of retirement planning, one important—yet frequently disregarded—aspect for Macy's individuals approaching or already retired is the possible influence of state taxes on retirement income.
-It's important to think about how state tax laws may influence your retirement funds in addition to the federal tax consequences as the Tax Cuts and Jobs Act draws closer to its expiration.
+It's important to think about how state tax laws may influence your retirement funds in addition to the federal tax consequences under the current tax law established by the One Big Beautiful Bill Act (OBBBA).
 Your retirement planning strategy may be greatly impacted by the tax benefits that some states provide for retirement income, such as exemptions from Social Security taxes and advantageous treatment for income from an IRA and pensions.
 Working with a tax professional who understands both federal and state tax regulations can offer a more comprehensive strategy for maximizing your retirement income.
 By carefully selecting where to live or how to distribute their assets, retirees can optimize their savings and improve the effectiveness of their retirement planning endeavors.

 What is the Macy's 401(k) plan?